mwiens91/sm64-route-optimizer/README.md

 ### The first step

-In the first step, we begin by placing regular course and castle stars which are also special stars into an array with the following ordering: prerequisites first in topologically sorted order;[^topological-sort-method] then all remaining stars in any order.
+In the first step, we place special stars which are regular course and castle stars into an array with the following ordering: prerequisites first in topologically sorted order;[^topological-sort-method] then all remaining stars in any order.

-We iterate through this array recursively when generating partitions.
+Using this array we build up partitions which branch into new

-We start iterating at the first index with two sets: an "included" set which contains stars included in the route and an "excluded" set which contains stars excluded from the route.
-For each iteration, we separately include the current star at the index (if possible), include its 100 coin combined star alternative (if it exists and is possible), and exclude both the current star and its 100 coin combined star alternative (if it exists) and their descendants.
-We then continue the next iteration using each of these options.
-A partition is complete after we iterate through the final index.
+partitions: at each index, we either include the current star at the index (if possible), include its 100 coin combined star alternative (if it exists and is possible), or exclude the current star, its 100 coin combined star alternative (if it exists), and its descendants.

-Because the first Dire, Dire Docks star "Board Bowser's Sub" is required, "included" sets are initialized with either the `DDD1` star or its 100 coin combined star alternative, if it exists.
+Note that because the first Dire, Dire Docks star "Board Bowser's Sub" is required, all partitions are initialized with either the `DDD1` star or its 100 coin combined star alternative, if it exists.

 [^topological-sort-method]: [Kahn's algorithm](https://en.wikipedia.org/wiki/Topological_sorting#Kahn's_algorithm)
   is used for topological sorting.